kinglevel/TimecodeBPMConvertMA3/README.md

 This will convert your timecode object from one BPM to another BPM, moving all data on the timeline in grandma3.

+CmdEvent and FaderEvent are the only events supported.

 ## How to install
 #### MacOS:
 ```